 COVID-19’s impact continues to be widely felt.
-For the SBA lending industry, this is particularly important because Section 1112 of the CARES ACT—which permitted the SBA to make up to six months of payments for SBA borrowers—closes at the end of September.
-In October, payments will resume as normal for most clients in your portfolio.
-Some businesses will be ready to make their monthly payment.
-Others will not.
+For the SBA lending industry, this is particularly important because Section 1112 of the CARES ACT—which permitted the SBA to make payments for SBA borrowers—is winding down for most borrowers.
+Some businesses are now able to make their monthly payment.
+Others are not.

 - Roles and Responsibilities